 The Orphan Drug Designation has been granted for the combination of two active ingredients of AB569: sodium nitrite and ethylenediaminetetraacetic acid (EDTA).
-AB569 is to be administered to patients as a nebulized (inhaled) solution.
-AB569 was invented at the University of Cincinnati in the lab of Dr. Daniel Hassett.
+AB569 is to be administered

-In pre-clinical studies, Dr. Hassett and his team demonstrated the potency of acidified sodium nitrite and EDTA in killing drug resistant bacteria including Pseudomonas aeruginosa,

-Staphylococcus aureus, Burkholderia cepacia under both aerobic and anaerobic planktonic (free-living) and biofilm (surface-attached) conditions.
+In pre-clinical studies, Dr. Hassett and his team demonstrated the potency of acidified sodium nitrite and EDTA in killing drug resistant bacteria including Pseudomonas aeruginosa, Staphylococcus aureus, Burkholderia cepacia under both aerobic and anaerobic planktonic (free-living) and biofilm (surface-attached) conditions.
 These bacteria are among the most common pathogens to chronically infect the lungs of patients with chronic obstructive pulmonary disease (COPD) or cystic fibrosis (CF).